 - one tablespoon honey

 Give as needed.
 You can also substitute cinnamon for the lemon.
 Use 1/8 teaspoon per dose.

 PINEAPPLE COUGH SYRUP

 It turns out that pineapple has the surprising ability to suppress coughs, and it’s been clinically proven to be as or more effective than over the counter medicines.
-I have a wonderful recipe for Pineapple Cough Syrup on my blog, it’s delicious and effective.
+I found this wonderful recipe for Pineapple Cough Syrup, it’s delicious and effective.
 I blend the following ingredients in my blender or food processor:

 - 2 thick slices of fresh pineapple, peel removed, but core intact (about two good cups)

 - 1 Tablespoon honey

 - 1/2 teaspoon cayenne pepper (omit or reduce for young children)